Privacy notice

 In one paragraph

-Just Ask Satoshi is a voice product.
-To make it work we send your microphone audio to ElevenLabs for speech-to-text and back as synthesised speech.
+Just Ask Satoshi is a voice and chat product.
+To make it work we send your microphone audio (voice mode) or your messages (chat mode) to ElevenLabs for speech-to-text and back as synthesised speech.
 We do not store the raw audio.
-We keep the text transcript for up to 30 days for debugging and accuracy review, then delete it.
+For anonymous users, we keep the text transcript for up to 30 days for debugging and accuracy review, then delete it.
+For signed-in users, your conversation history is stored persistently so you can return to past sessions — you can delete any conversation, or your entire history, at any time via the history drawer.
 We do not sell your data, run advertising, or share your information with third parties beyond the infrastructure providers listed below.

 What we collect